hackerb9/vt340test/charset/README.md

 ## Charmap and Locale

-It should be possible to create a special locale, based on Latin-1, but with multibyte characters that use single-shifts.
-[TODO: Figure this out and add a link here to how to do it.].
-See: gconv, locale-gen, /etc/locale.gen.
+It should be possible to create a special locale, based on Latin-1, but with additional multibyte characters that use single-shifts to provide better Unicode coverage.
+If I figure it out, I'll post it here.
+See: charmap, gconv, locale-gen, /etc/locale.gen, and the exploratory ramblings on my [custom charmap](charset/charmap.md) page.

 ## Character Set Selection